 We have our first big in-person event scheduled for this coming Monday, May 24th.
 It will be outdoors and masks will be required.
 We also hope by then, the majority of us gathering will also have the opportunity to vaccinated.

 Here are the details: You are invited to the South County Democrats 2021 End-of-Sesson Wrap Up on Monday, May 24th at Officer Blake C. Snyder Memorial Park.
 We are gathering at the Lawrence Hensler Shelter.
 Our area legislators will recap the 2021 session – The good, the bad, and the ugly.
 Scheduled to attend: Senator Karla May, Senator Doug Beck, Rep. Michael Burnton, Rep. Trish Gunby, Rep. Barbara Phifer, Rep. Sara Unsicker, Rep. Bridget Walsh-Moore.
 Many 2022 candidates will also be in attendance.
+Our social hour starts and 5pm and we will begin our program at 6pm.
+Masks are required.
+Please bring a lawn chair to help with social distancing and please bring your own food and drinks.

 CLICK HERE, or on the graphic below, to be taken to our FB event invite.
 Please indicate “going” or “interested” to get reminders and updates as we get closer to our event date!